 Lesley has been at the clinic for long that you know if she is saying it, it is because it must be a way, and I am glad that a senior worker receives everyone with open arms as a welcome to the clinic.
 That is always good.

 Breanne always organized and having things under control, you can always trust her when trying to get information one needs to know.
-You are our lifeguard!
+You are our lifesaver!

 Oh!
 Marilyn!
 Marilyn!
-Always happy, always laughing, always making the thing interesting.
+Always happy, always laughing, always making things interesting.
 All of us love to have you around!

-Dr. Clarke, keep going with your Spanish ? you are doing well, by the way ? we just have to make a few changes in your vocabulary!
+Dr. Clarke, keep working on your Spanish, you are doing well, by the way.
+We just have to make a few changes in your vocabulary!
 It is marvelous to perceive the spark you add with your personality.

 All those are my people.
 I mean when you spend most of the time at work, in the end it is just like family!